-This department is the only one department at the Institute of Tropical Medicine, which runs a clinic and a medical ward in the International Medical Center of Nagasaki University Hospital.
-Besides general ward, we have 8 negative pressure rooms and two of them accommodate patients with BSL4 pathogens.
-We specialized in Infectious Diseases and Respiratory Diseases; diseases that we handle are systemic infectious diseases, including tropical infectious diseases and HIV/AIDS, tuberculosis and pneumonia, and various neoplasmic and inflammatory respiratory diseases.
-Each year, we receive approximately 300 consultations from other departments, regarding diagnosis and management of infectious diseases.
-The outpatient clinic is open once a week where we also run a travel clinic for international travelers.
+The department of clinical medicine, the Institute of Tropical Medicine has a clinic and is in charge of managing infectious disease ward in the Nagasaki University Hospital.
+Our ward has 16 beds with 8 negative pressure rooms, of which two can accommodate patients with BSL4 pathogens.
+We specialized in infectious diseases and respiratory diseases; we treat patients with systemic infectious diseases, including tropical infectious diseases, HIV/AIDS, tuberculosis, pneumonia, and various neoplasmic and inflammatory respiratory diseases.
+We see well over 300 consultation cases a year in other wards, for giving advices on diagnosis and treatment of infectious diseases.
+Outpatient clinic is open twice a week where we also run a travel clinic for international travelers.

-For training and education, bisides training programs for resident physicians, we provide a number of lectures on infectious diseases and respiratory diseases to undergraduate students.
-We are responsible for organizing a clinical case conference of tropical infectious diseases as a part of Master of Tropical Medicine course, Graduate School of Biomedical Sciences.
+For training and education, we provide a number of lectures on infectious diseases and respiratory diseases to undergraduate students and bed-side training programs for resident physicians.
+We organize a clinical case conference of tropical infectious diseases as a part of Master of Tropical Medicine course, Graduate School of Biomedical Sciences.
 Staff doctors and resident doctors are regularly dispatched for a long-term to abroad, San Lazao Hospital, the Philippines and the infectious disease ward in Bac Mai Hospital, Vietnam to accumulate our knowledge and experience with clinical tropical medicine.
+Professor Associate Professor Senior Lecturer ssistant Professor Assistant Professor Assistant Professor Fellow Doctor Senior Resident Senior Resident Assistant Koya Ariyoshi Konosuke Morimoto Akitsugu Furumoto Maiko Kojiro Takeshi Tanaka Masahiro Takaki Hiroshi Fujii Takaharu Shimazaki Kensuke Takahashi Shungo Kato Masaharu Nobuyoshi Tomoko Hiraoka Kazuma Iwata Yumi Yamamoto Ayako Matsuo